 The sessions alternate between the presentations of research projects of the Schuman Centre's post-doctoral fellows, giving them an opportunity to present their projects to, and to receive feedback from, a broad audience from various disciplinary backgrounds, and presentations and debates with internal and external speakers on a variety of topics.

 Suggestions for topics and speakers for the seminar are welcome, please contact Prof. Philipp Genschel or Prof. David Levine.

 Since 2014 the Robert Schuman Centre honours its first Director, Yves Mény, with its annual lecture to mark the beginning of the academic year and to launch the Schuman Centre's Seminar Series.
 Yves Mény was the first Director of the Robert Schuman Centre from 1993 to 2001.

-The Yves Mény Annual Lecture 'The Global Reach of EU Law: The EU as an international legal actor'
+On 26 September 2018, we launched the Schuman Centre’s Seminar Series with the Yves Mény Annual Lecture on 'The Global Reach of EU Law: The EU as an international legal actor' by Marise Cremona.